 TownTalks is planning its next season.
 Information on speakers and dates will be announced in early-2020.
 Thank you for your interest, and be sure to check back in the new year!

 The Music Men

-In an informal and self-revealing conversation, Mark Wheat and Jeremy Messersmith explore the meaning and impact of music in their lives and in the life of our community.
-Along with their stories, perspectives, and memories, enjoy a selection of songs by Jeremy Messersmith.
-Free and open to the public.
+In an informal and self-revealing conversation, Mark Wheat and Jeremy Messersmith explored the meaning and impact of music in their lives and in the life of our community.
+Along with their stories, perspectives, and memories, Jeremy Messersmith played a number of his songs.

 Cantus Celebrates Voices of Hope